tristanqtn/Rhythmic-Ranker/software/README.md

 ## Overview

-This is a Node.js API application connected to an InfluxDB backend.
-The API serves as a bridge between your frontend applications or other services and the InfluxDB database, providing endpoints for data retrieval, manipulation, and storage.
+This application receives data in a JSON format from the connected device.
+This data enters the application with the Node.js API that converts it and then send it to an InfluxDB cluster.
+On the other side of the application a Python backend sends request to InfluxDB to produce a continuous data stream that feeds the jury's interface.

 ## Prerequisites

-Before running the API, ensure the following prerequisites are met:
+Before running the application, ensure the following prerequisites are met:

-- Node.js and npm are installed on your local machine.
+- Node.js and NPM
-- InfluxDB instance is deployed on Kubernetes using Helm.
-- Helm and Kubernetes cluster are set up and accessible.
+- Python and Poetry
+- Minikube, Kubectl, Helm
+- Docker

 ## Installation